(c) 2024 PillSync.com

 What are the possible side effects of LUNSUMIO?LUNSUMIO may cause serious side effects, including: See "What is the most important information I should know about LUNSUMIO?"

-• Neurologic problems.
+• neurologic problems.
+LUNSUMIO can cause serious and life-threatening neurologic problems.
 Your healthcare provider will check you for neurologic problems during treatment with LUNSUMIO.
 Your healthcare provider may also refer you to a healthcare provider who specializes in neurologic problems.
 Tell your healthcare provider right away if you develop any signs or symptoms of neurologic problems during or after treatment with LUNSUMIO, including:

 • headache